 Delve into the Queen Mary’s expansive past, including her groundbreaking construction, her time as a troopship during WWII and of course, her glory days as the world's most luxurious and technologically advanced ocean liner.
-Proceeds from this tour benefit the NAPNAP Foundation.
+Proceeds from this tour benefit the NAPNAP Foundation and NAPNAP Partners for Vulnerable Youth.
 You must arrive promptly to participate in the tour.
 Refunds will not be given for people who arrive late.
 Due to the historic nature of the Queen Mary, some areas of the ship may not be accessible to guests with mobility restrictions.
 Tours may require extensive use of stairs and/or standing for long periods of time.

 Haunted Encounters Tour

 Want to know the stories and legends regarding the famous hauntings of the Queen Mary?
 Then join us for the Haunted Encounters Tour.
 This approximate one hour tour will share many of the more well-known or infamous stories of the paranormal residents that now occupy the legendary ship in a non-scary introduction to the ghostly tales of the Queen Mary.
-Proceeds from this tour benefit the NAPNAP Foundation.
+Proceeds from this tour benefit the NAPNAP Foundation and NAPNAP Partners for Vulnerable Youth.
 You must arrive promptly to participate in the tour.
 Refunds will not be given for people who arrive late.
 Due to the historic nature of The Queen Mary, some areas of the ship may not be accessible to guests with mobility restrictions.
 Tours may require extensive use of stairs and/or standing for long periods of time.

 Just steps from our conference hub, you can meet more than 11,000 animals in over 50 exhibits as you explore sunny Southern California and Baja, the frigid waters of the Northern Pacific and the colorful reefs of the Tropical Pacific.
 At the Aquarium of the Pacific, you can get up-close with a penguin and touch over 150 sharks in Shark Lagoon.